CypherDevelopmentOfficial/Cypher-UserInterface/README.md

 #### Early-Access to Cypher
 Since we will be all OpenSource, anyone can join the Early-Access.
 Unfortunately, this causes some significant risks when we will be adding new functions on the daily.

+### CypherPolice
+What is the goal of CypherPolice?
+They have to report if there are any pirate sources.
+They can add a Pirate Source to check out if it is true, and if it gets closed out, it doesnt suspend them.
+Installing a package will be allowed for 10 minutes.
+Then it will warn.
+If you do not respond, it will strip you from rank.

+As CypherPolice you will have to give "Patrol Hours" to us.
+These will be the times you will get a message if a source has been flagged.
+You are given the power to strike an user if he is talking nonsence (for example: "Packix is pirate" can be ignored. also imediately should be struck.
+3 strikes is out.
+The user will have a chance to write a message after getting third strike.
+This could be: There is 1 pirate package here.
+Thats "Blah".
+If he is right, Strikes for that situation can be removed.)

+Because the CypherPolice has great power, these people will have to send a monthly report if they made any mistakes.
+Accepting mistakes is good.
+If an user gives a "Invalid Strike" argument that is well-motivated, and no mistakes in the month's end-report, this will result in a 1 out of 3 strikes for this "CypherOfficer".
+3 will result in Degradation.

+Strikes will be kept by for a period of 6 months.
+But if you get your last strike at the last day of the 6 month period, you still get the full punishment.

 ## Ranks on the Service

 |              | Support | Flagging | Alpha Noter | Beta Software | LoopBreach | TweakProtect Allignment | B-Reporter | SellMaShip | ConflictRoles   |